shreytheshreyas/tp/docs/UserGuide.md

 ## 4.1.
 Project View Commands

 ### 4.1.1.
 Viewing the updated Project View: `list`
-Displays the updated Project View to user.
+When you select a project you might want to view an overview of all the tasks along with their respective priorities and deadlines.
+You may also be interested in viewing a list of all members associated to the project and which tasks they are working on.
+This command allows you to view the Project View of a project and is progressively updated everytime you add in a new task and assign in a member to the project.

 Format: `list`

 ### 4.1.2.
 Adding a task: `task`
-Adds a new task to the task list.
+Each project have their own activities and assignments associated with them.
+To record these activities this command allows you to create a new task and the program adds it to the task list.

 Format: `task n/TASK_NAME`